Access Control Technician

-- Knowledge and familiarity with the computer operation and structure of University standard word processing, database, electronic mail, with additional capability to work in SQL preferred, computer programming and operation; data communication equipment and protocol; and associated hardware and software.
+- Knowledge and familiarity with the computer operation and structure of University of Delaware standard word processing, database, electronic mail, with additional capability to use computer programming and operation; data communication equipment and protocol; and associated hardware and software.

-- Must be familiar with Westinghouse Security Electronics (WSE) and Nexwatch system operations used at the University; ability to work from electrical schematics and drawings.
+- Must be familiar with systems compatible to Honeywell, ProWatch, Key Watcher, Vista security systems, Engage (Schlage Electronic Locks) and other operating systems used at the University of Delaware; ability to work from electrical schematics and drawings.

 - Must have working knowledge of standard practices, tools, materials and terminology concerning the use of testing equipment; knowledge of hazards and safety precautions; and mechanical ability.